Schroedinger-Hat/youtube-to-anchorfm/README.md

 `jo` is a json generator https://github.com/jpmens/jo

-`tac` is a command present in most linuxes and on mac with brew install coreutils.
+`tac` is a command present in most linux's and on mac with brew install coreutils.
 Its from reversing the list from older to newer.
-Remove if you want to upload in the order presented on youtube.
+Remove if you want to upload in the order presented on YouTube.

 `jq` is a json processor https://stedolan.github.io/jq/